corenzan/scopable/README.md

 $ bundle update
 ```

-Please note that as of version 2.0 **the API has changed**.
+Please note that as of version 2.0 **the API has drastically changed**.
 If you're **already using version 1.x** and don't want to update your application right now, you should stick with it:

 ```ruby
 gem 'scopable', '~> 1.0'